- If you or someone you know is in need of assistance, please visit our Help for Texans page.

 - NOHP certified by the Department pursuant to Section 2306.755 of the Texas Government Code and Section 24.13 of Title 10, Part 1, Chapter 24 of the Texas Administrative Code (TAC).

-Nonprofit organizations wishing to become a certified NOHP must complete a Certification Application (PDF).
+Nonprofit organizations wishing to become a certified NOHP must complete a Certification Application (DOC form).